SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 To download the project's database design file [click here](https://github.com/SaraRasoulian/.Net-Vue-Portfolio/files/14537053/Portfolio-Database-Design.pdf).

 <h2>Contributions 🤝</h2>
 <p>Contributions are appreciated.
-If you identify areas for improvement, please feel free to raise an issue or submit a pull request.</p>
+If you identify areas for improvement, please feel free to create an issue or submit a pull request.</p>
+<p>For any questions or suggestions, please create an issue.</p>